The Importance of Student Engagement and Why It’s So Hard

 Traditionally, student affairs and academics have been focused on student success.
 IT typically doesn’t have much to do with students.
 This must change.
 In order for students to succeed and thus, institutions succeed, IT must have a seat at the table.
 They will be the ones to enable and empower students beyond what student affairs can do alone.

 As campuses implement modern technology, more than just the student stand to benefit.
 Much of the technology required today is centered around automation.
 It’s through this automation of manually-intensive processes where institutions can gain significant, if not remarkable, efficiencies.
 Much of these processes are a series of repetitive, tedious administrative tasks that require massive amounts of time, effort, and manpower.
-Automation eliminates most, if not all, of it – all while improving accuracy and speed, and reducing errors, risks for non-compliance, and costs.
+Automation eliminates most, if not, all of it – all while improving accuracy and speed, and reducing errors, risks for non-compliance, and costs.

 Modern technology also unlocks the data within ERPs and SISs, connecting the data so institutions have a more comprehensive, integrated profile of each student.
 This data is easier to access and helps advisors identify at-risk students faster.
 It gives administrators the ability to help students become more self-sufficient.
 It assists financial aid offices and students with paperwork and reminders.
 It helps students and staff communicate more effectively across the channels students are more likely to check – and gives staff a “paper trail” to track message open rates.